GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 #### TypeScript

 ##### Pre-requisites
-Make sure the Genkit UI is up and running.
+Make sure the Genkit UI is up and running at http://localhost:4003

 #### Challenge-steps
 1. Go to **js/flows-js/src/prompts.ts**.
 You should see code that looks like this in the method **getPrompts()**.